 Robert Lang, J.D.

 Elder financial exploitation is an ever expanding concern for a growing number of families as the population of older adults continues to increase.
-This presentation will explore issues related to elder financial exploitation, including the scope of the problem, the characteristics of the possible victims and potential perpetrators, and the warning signs to which all advisors should be alert.
-Additionally, this presentation will explore the possible preventative measures that might be utilized in the planning stages as well as the remedial and punitive relief that is available once exploitation has already occurred.
+This presentation explored issues related to elder financial exploitation, including the scope of the problem, the characteristics of the possible victims and potential perpetrators, and the warning signs to which all advisors should be alert.
+Additionally, this presentation explored the possible preventative measures that might be utilized in the planning stages as well as the remedial and punitive relief that is available once exploitation has already occurred.

 View the 2016 Estate, Tax, Legal and Financial Planning Annual Seminar.